pascalpp/pascal.com/src/routes/dev/past_experience.md

 ## **Freelance** · 2001 to 2008

-Designed and developed websites and web application prototypes for various clients, including the companion website for Al Gore's book, <em>**An Inconvenient Truth**</em>, and various NYC-based photographers, artists, and design agencies.
+Designed and developed websites and web application prototypes for various freelance clients, including the companion website for Al Gore's book, <em>**An Inconvenient Truth**</em>, and several NYC-based photographers, artists, and design agencies.

 ## **Sapient** · 1999 to 2001